-SAISD leverages its 1:1 technology device implementation through a variety of PK-12 educational technology resources and blended learning instructional practices that offers a pathway for deeper personalized learning experiences for students.
+SAISD leverages its 1:1 technology device implementation through a variety of PK-12 educational technology resources and blended learning instructional practices that offers a future-ready pathway for deeper personalized learning experiences for students.

-SAISD ensured that all PK-12 students and teachers have access to robust digital resources to support in-person and virtual learning, without disruption to high-quality instruction.
-Canvas, the district's learning management system (LMS), is made up of a powerful set of highly integrated learning products that allow teachers and schools the ability to customize their digital learning platforms.
-It operates as a central hub for curriculum, instruction, assessment, and mastery courses, and has a built-in assessment system with analytics to measure mastery of content.
+SAISD ensured that all PK-12 students and teachers have access to robust digital resources to support in-person and virtual learning through blended high-quality instruction.
+Canvas, the district's learning management system (LMS), is made up of a powerful set of highly integrated learning products that allow teachers and schools the ability to customize their digital learning experiences for students.
+It operates as a central hub for curriculum, instruction, assessment, and mastery courses; and has a built-in assessment system with analytics to measure mastery of content.